 India is a Land of Snake Charmers

-Snake charmers conjure up images of the ancient and exotic for tourists, but are a bane for average Indian who feels that they portray the country in a backwards light.
+Snake charmers conjure up images of the ancient and exotic for tourists, but are a bane for the average Indian who feels that they portray the country in a backwards light.
 The reality is that snake charming is illegal in India and has been for a number of years, although snake charmers do still exist.
 What's more snake charming has never been prevalent all over India.
 It was mainly practiced in Rajasthan by the nomadic Kalbeliya tribe, a snake charmer caste.
 Of course, there's so much more to India than snake charming!

 Indians are Poor but Happy

 Slums, slums, everywhere!
 The movie Slumdog Millionaire had a huge impact on the way India was perceived around the world.
 The amount of beggars in India doesn't help the situation either.
 But what usually strikes foreign visitors is that although many people in India have very few possessions, they still smile.
 Indeed, there is a lot of poverty in India.
 However, India also holds a significant proportion of the world's riches.
 Some of the richest people in the world live in India.
 In addition, the disposable income of the "great Indian middle class" is now increasing.
 As a result, people are becoming more materialistic, and concerned about status and appearance.